Table of Contents

 - Securities and Exchange Commission (SEC)

-3. Each Federal Crypto Regulator is assigned a digital asset to regulate with sole authority
+3. Each defined federal regulator is assigned a digital asset with sole authority

 The Financial Crimes Enforcement Network (FinCEN) will regulate crypto-currencies, the Securities and Exchange Commission (SEC) will take charge of crypto-securities, while the Commodity Futures Trading Commission (CFTC) will handle all defined crypto-commodities.